Advantages And Drawbacks Of Pregnancy After Age 50

 Image: IStock

 One of the biggest advantages of late pregnancy and parenting later in life is that you have seen the most of the world and know how things work.
-You are more comfortable, secure in your career, and are likely to make wiser parenting decisions (4).
+You are more comfortable, secure in your career, emotionally mature, and are likely to make wiser parenting decisions (4).

-Drawbacks of Getting Pregnant At 50 Years Or After
+Drawbacks Of Getting Pregnant At 50 Years Or After

 Postponing parenthood and having babies at and after 50 can also cause some serious problems.
 These include:

-1. Health Risk:
+1. Health Risk

-In the year 2012, a study revealed that the health of women aged 50 or older who conceived using donated eggs was as good as for the younger recipients, provided they were well cared for during and after pregnancy
+In the year 2012, a study revealed that the health of women aged 50 or older who conceived using donated eggs was as good as for the younger recipients, provided they were well cared for during and after pregnancy.
+But some medical risks do exist.
+Late pregnancy increases the possibility of diabetes, hypertension, and preeclampsia, a complication characterized by high blood pressure, miscarriage, and even organ damage in some cases.

 In addition to these complications, growth restriction, stillbirth, preterm delivery and multiple births are potential complications (4).
 Furthermore, high-risk pregnancies, which are more common in older women, can increase the risk of cesarean section and maternal mortality.
+Therefore, it is important to consult healthcare professionals to assess your health status and ensure a safe and healthy pregnancy.

 protip_icon Quick fact